DJ LeMahieu Player Props: Yankees vs. Rangers

 DJ LeMahieu At The Plate

-- LeMahieu is hitting .280 with six doubles, a triple, two home runs and seven walks.
+- LeMahieu is hitting .278 with six doubles, a triple, three home runs and seven walks.

-- Among qualified hitters in baseball, his batting average ranks 46th, his on-base percentage ranks 68th, and he is 54th in the league in slugging.
+- Among qualifying hitters, he ranks 49th in batting average, while his on-base percentage ranks 73rd and he is 45th in slugging.

-- LeMahieu has picked up a hit in 15 of 21 games this season, with multiple hits five times.
+- In 13.6% of his games this season, he has hit a home run, and 3.4% of his trips to the dish.

-- In 21 games played this year, he has gone deep in two of them.
+- In 10 games this year, LeMahieu has picked up an RBI, with more than one RBI once.

-- In nine games this year, LeMahieu has picked up an RBI, with more than one RBI once.
+- He has scored in 10 games this season (45.5%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.